ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Creating_chain-stitch_fills.md

 ## To digitize a chain-stitch fill...

-1Open a new design using the Chenille template and select a machine format to suit.
+1. Open a new design using the Chenille template and select a machine format to suit.

-2Choose an input method – graphical or traditional.
+2. Choose an input method – graphical or traditional.

 Since stitch angle has no relevance to chain stitching, Complex Fill is fine for most shapes.
 Some graphic tools may be used – Closed Shape, Rectangle, Ellipse, and Basic Shapes.

-3Select Chain stitch and choose a suitable fill pattern:
+3. Select Chain stitch and choose a suitable fill pattern:

 | Fill pattern                             | Uses        |                                                                          |
 | ---------------------------------------- | ----------- | ------------------------------------------------------------------------ |